 Taking Care of A Temporary Tooth Onlay

 After a temporary tooth onlay is placed, eat softer foods and avoid crunchy, chewy, or hard foods.
 Continue brushing and flossing daily.
 When flossing, be gentle and take extra care to keep from loosening the temporary tooth onlay.
 You may want to slowly pull the floss out by one end to prevent putting too much pressure on the temporary onlay.
 Talk to Dr. Mulandi about flossing options during this stage of the tooth restoration process.
-If the temporary dental onlay becomes loose or breaks, call our North Conway Dentist office to discuss how and when it can be repaired.
+If the temporary dental onlay becomes loose or breaks, call our Conway Dentist office to discuss how and when it can be repaired.

 Care After a Permanent Dental Onlay at Eastern Slope Dental